b4oshany/collective.redirect/README.rst

    This text does not appear on pypi or github.
 It is a comment.

 ==============================================================================
-collective.redirect
+collective.redirector
 ==============================================================================

-collective.redirect is used to redirect links on Plone websites to a specific page on the same domain or another domain.
+collective.redirector is used to redirect links on Plone websites to a specific page on the same domain or another domain.
 This packages can redirect both internal and external links on the Plone websites.
-#### Note: collective.redirect is a contenttype (RedirectPage).
+#### Note: collective.redirector is a contenttype (RedirectPage).

 Features
 --------